Why am I shy, a question that has been on my mind for 30 years? When I think about my experiences over the years, I get sad.

 There are always ways to change one’s personality but of course, it’s no simple task.

-The process involves taking a look at yourself on a daily basis, identify which areas you really need to improve on, then make a plan to attack those and follow through.
+The process involves taking a look at yourself on a daily basis and identifying which areas you really need to improve on, then making a plan to attack those and following through.

 21 days is what it takes on average to break a routine and create a new one.

 Whether you view shyness as a problem or not, you still need to look at what you are doing.
 This will be the area that you can change.

 Once you identify what it is you really want, then it’s where you will start making those changes to what you are doing.